History of the base rate at the Bank of England

 The bank rate history

 The Bank of England was established in 1694 to act as the English Government's banker.
-The chart below shows the base rate against the money supply and inflation (using the Consumer Prices Index) going back to 1694.
+The chart below shows the base rate against the money supply and consumer prices (using the Consumer Prices Index) going back to 1694.
 The money supply and Consumer Prices Index are shown on logarithmic scales.

 Bank of England Base Rate, 1694 to 2021